Russia, US to name negotiators on ending Ukraine war - World News

 U.S. Secretary of State Marco Rubio and Russian Foreign Minister Sergei Lavrov agreed to "appoint respective high-level teams to begin working on a path to ending the conflict in Ukraine as soon as possible", the State Department said.

-Washington added the sides had also agreed to "establish a consultation mechanism" to address "irritants" to Russia and America's relationship, noting the sides would lay the groundwork for future cooperation.
+Washington added that the sides had also agreed to "establish a consultation mechanism" to address "irritants" to the U.S.-Russia relationship, noting the sides would lay the groundwork for future cooperation.

-With European governments worried about being excluded from talks on the Ukraine conflict, Rubio spoke with foreign ministers from Britain, France, Germany, Italy and the European Union foreign affairs chief, the ministry said, without giving details of the discussions.

-The two delegations' bilateral talks lasted about 4.5 hours, and according to Russian leader Vladimir Putin's top aide Yuri Ushakov, the negotiations "went well."
+Yuri Ushakov, President Vladimir Putin's foreign policy aide, confirmed the negotiating teams' appointment but said it was "difficult" to discuss a date for a potential Trump-Putin meeting.

+Trump said he would "probably" meet with Putin before the end of the month, but did not elaborate.

 "We did not just listen but heard each other, and I have reason to believe the American side has better understood our position," Lavrov told reporters.

+Meanwhile German Chancellor Olaf Scholz said any debate on the matter was "completely premature".

+Macron said he would host another round of talks Wednesday with European and non-European nations.

-Russia sketched out some of its perspectives on future talks, arguing that settling the war required a reorganisation of Europe's defense agreements.
+Russia sketched out some of its perspectives on future talks, arguing that settling the war required a reorganisation of Europe's defence agreements.

 Moscow has long called for the withdrawal of NATO forces from eastern Europe, viewing the alliance as an existential threat on its flank.